 And there you have it.
-A simple game with 6 extreme sport events that had an immense success, both in computers and consoles alike.
+A simple game with 6 extreme sport minigames that had an immense success, both in computers and consoles alike.
 Why was it so successful, even compared with other games in the same series?
 I think it was because of its simplicity, good gameplay and especially the theme.
 If it wasn’t for California Games, perhaps there wouldn’t be a Tony Hawk or BMX videogame series.
-I wish the sequel was as good, but that’s for another review.
+I wish the sequel was as good as this one but that’s for another review.

 For those looking for Easter Eggs, I found two: sometimes at the end of the Skating event, something a bit weird happens and in the Flying Disk event, if you take your sweet time to throw the frisbee, something even weirder happens.
 Go check it out!

 However, I did play the Sega Master System version and I have to say that it’s better than the DOS version.
 It has better graphics, sounds and the gamepad has better control.
 It’s one of those games that although it had its origins in the computer realm, it was really made for consoles.

 Now, does it hold up to today standards?
-Apart from some ugly sprites here and there, the gameplay and animation is still pretty solid.
+Apart from some ugly sprites here and there, the gameplay and the animation are still pretty solid.
 I wouldn’t mind seeing a remake with updated graphics (but still in 2D) and with online multiplayer and leaderboards.

 So there you have it, another great review by yours truly.
 The next review will probably be posted before Christmas if I can finish it in time.
-If not, I apologize.
+If not, I apologise in advance.
 Anyway, Cowabunga and keep on playing, dudes and dudettes!